devOpifex/erratum/docs/src/guide/handling.md

 Error: Log only accepts numeric(s)
 ```

-The `enforce` function accepts multiple objects, note that these are
+The `resolve` function accepts multiple objects, note that these are
 evaluated in order.

 ```r